-I know there are experts who disagree with me, but the short answer is Yes.
+I know there are experts who disagree with me, but the short answer is Yes, I could see that happening -- Rarely.
 Every baby is different and some simply have very strong comfort sucking needs.
 Most of the time, those needs are met by breastfeeding, but there are plenty of breast-fed babies who still need to suck their thumbs.
-And while a thumb is definitely a more “natural” choice than a pacifier, there is one clear way in which a pacifier trumps a thumb.
-But I’m getting ahead of myself.
+And while a thumb is definitely a more "natural" choice than a pacifier, there is one clear way in which a pacifier trumps a thumb.
+But I'm getting ahead of myself.

 Pacifier manufacturers were given a blank check recently when the American Academy of Pediatrics released a recommendation that babies be given pacifiers at naptime and bedtime through the first year of life because studies show that pacifiers decrease the risk of SIDS.

 The recommendation specifies that pacifiers should not be introduced until after one month of age in breastfeeding infants, when, presumably, nursing is well established and the pacifier won't cause nipple confusion.
 The artificial nipples of both bottles and pacifiers are easier for a baby to latch onto than breast nipples, which may undermine an infant's ability to correctly latch onto the breast.
 In addition to giving mom sore nipples, babies can get so frustrated and upset they refuse to nurse.